-- 27-hour Pre-Service called TIPS (Trauma Informed Pre-Service) for English and Spanish speakers
+- 12-hour Pre-Service called TIPS (Trauma Informed Pre-Service) for English and Spanish speakers

 What training hours are required ongoing?

-- Each licensed County Foster/Adoptive Parent (each person listed on the license) must complete 8 hours of approved training per year.
+- Each licensed or approved Resource Parent (each person listed on the license) must complete 8 hours of approved training per year

-- All training in this Pink Flier qualifies as on-going training.
+- All training on this website and in the Pink Flier qualifies as on-going training

 What extra adoption classes do I need?

-- After you finish Pre-Service, you will be assigned an Adoption Social Worker who will tell you which of the Adoption Preparation classes you should complete.
+- If you will be adopting a child, your Adoption Social Worker will tell you which of the Adoption Preparation classes you should complete

 Who can come to these classes?